-The holiday season is a whirlwind-with the past few holiday seasons being especially turbulent.
+The holiday season is a whirlwind.
 Now that we're into the new year, most B2C marketers would love nothing more than to put the holiday season behind them and look ahead to Valentine's Day, the spring season, and beyond.
 Resist the temptation.
 Ensure that you learn the lessons of your Holiday Past so your Holiday Future is brighter.
 Here's a checklist of items to document in your post-mortem, which you can review going into the next holiday season planning cycle:

-Analyze the performance of your digital marketing campaigns.
-Ask yourself: How did my brand perform overall during the holiday season?
-How did each of my digital marketing channels perform versus the previous holiday season?
-How did each of my digital marketing channels perform compared to the others?
-How did each of my digital marketing channels perform versus our forecast?
-How did my digital marketing strategy affect the health of my program?
+- Analyze the performance of your digital marketing campaigns.
+Ask yourself: - How did my brand perform overall during the holiday season? - ☐ How did each of my digital marketing channels perform versus the previous holiday season? - How did each of my digital marketing channels perform compared to the others? - How did each of my digital marketing channels perform versus our forecast? - How did my digital marketing strategy affect the health of my program?